jseale/homograph_label_imputation_data/README.md

 **`EUROPARL_Data`**

 `Europarl_Imputed_All` There are 30233 instances over 115 pronunciations for 73 homographs in this data.
-The counts per pronunciation are:
+The counts per pronunciation/WHD wordid are:

 | homograph   | wordid              |   count |
 |:------------|:--------------------|:-------:|